ziginfo/Live-OSC-Chataigne-Module/README.md

 controls Ableton-Live via OSC and Chataigne
 .... coming soon !
 (I am still working on this module !)

-To get this OSC-Module run correctly, you must first install and than activate [LiveOSC](https://github.com/ideoforms/AbletonOSC) in Ableton Live !!
+To get this OSC-Module run correctly, you must first install  [LiveOSC](https://github.com/ideoforms/AbletonOSC) and than activate it in Ableton Live !!

 Please contact me if you have demands or requests and any help is always welcome !!
 Have Fun